dcritchlow/robbie-pike/src/pages/index/index.md

 ---
-templateKey: 'index-page'
+templateKey: index-page
-path: /
-title: Our Coffee
+title: New Site
 image: /img/jumbotron.jpg
 heading: What we offer
 description: >-